 - For most businesses, if you’ve had no contact for 6 months, consent has lapsed.

-- Some businesses may have implicit consent for longer.
-For example, if you offer annual pest inspections, or horoscopes, or equipment servicing, you could argue implicit consent for 12 months from last contact.
+- Some businesses may have inferred consent for longer.
+For example, if you offer annual pest inspections, or horoscopes, or equipment servicing, you could argue inferred consent for 12 months from last contact.
 But make sure you have a good case.